This World War two era ( WW2 ) vegan Christmas pudding revives an old British recipe from the 1940s.

-WW2 Vegan Christmas Pudding Recipe Review
+Origin of WW2 Christmas Pudding Recipe

-The Christmas Pudding recipe is included within British celebrity chef Marguerite Paton's (1915-2015) book Nostalgic Food and Facts From 1940-1954 (2002 Edition).
+This Christmas pudding recipe is included within British chef Marguerite Paton's (1915-2015) book Nostalgic Food and Facts From 1940-1954 (2002 Edition).

 During the war years and even afterwards, rationing of food limited the ingredients that could be utilised within everyday kitchens, and substitutions had to be found.

-All the ingredients work together to give the pudding the flavours of a toffee x gingerbread cake x Christmas pudding experience!
+All the ingredients work together to give the pudding the flavours of a toffee x gingerbread cake x Christmas pudding experience.
 I even got a hint of Jamaican ginger cake.

 So, if you or a family member is not keen on Christmas puddings then I encourage you to give this easy recipe a go.